siru88/DigitalOceanMagento2Installation/README.md

 # WordpressDigitalOceanScript

-To install Joomla in Amazon Linux AMI copy the code in JoomlaInstall.sh and run it in the server using the command.

-chmod +x DigitalOceanWordPressInstall.sh
+To install Magento2 in DigitalOcean's CentOS 7 server.
+Download the data present in https://raw.githubusercontent.com/siru88/DigitalOceanMagento2Installation/master/Magento2Installation.sh chmod +x Magento2Installation.sh

-/bin/bash DigitalOceanWordPressInstall.sh
+/bin/bash Magento2Installation.sh

 Database logins for site will be placed in /home/centos/dblogin.txt please use it to install the site via web browser.